Beli Prenatals are HSA/FSA eligible!

-Stacking the Deck: 11 Easy Ways to Boost Men’s Fertility
+Stacking the Deck: 11 Easy Ways to Support Men’s Fertility

 Men’s Fertility 101

-Let’s first establish what we mean by boosting fertility.
+Let’s first establish what we mean by supporting fertility.
 In men, this refers to:

-Low sperm count and morphology, insufficient motility, and low testosterone levels can all affect your chances of a healthy conception, pregnancy, and even impact the health of your baby.
-And what’s more, male fertility is surprisingly affected by a mix of lifestyle and environmental factors.
-Some of the most common culprits behind low sperm count and other fertility issues include:
+Male fertility is surprisingly affected by a mix of lifestyle and environmental factors.
+Some of the most common culprits behind poor fertility health include:

 • Nutritional deficiencies